heyvaldemar/keycloak-traefik-letsencrypt-docker-compose/README.md

 Deploy Keycloak server with a Docker Compose using the command:

-`docker-compose -f keycloak-traefik-letsencrypt-docker-compose.yml -p keycloak up -d`
+`docker compose -f keycloak-traefik-letsencrypt-docker-compose.yml -p keycloak up -d`

 Detailed installation guide can be found on my [website](https://www.heyvaldemar.com/install-keycloak-with-docker-compose/).